Gutenborg/logical-elements/README.md

 </le-context>
 ```

+The namespace gets broken down in this way:

+NAMESPACE:COMMAND="{PROVIDER_NAME.PROPERTY_NAME}"

-The `attr` namespace gets broken down in this way: 'attr:ATTRIBUTE_NAME="{PROVIDER_NAME.PROPERTY_NAME}"'.
-It will look up the value on the context and assign it to the indicated attribute, in this case the `disabled` attribute.
+So, using that information `attr` namespace will look up the value on the context and assign it to the indicated attribute, in this case the `disabled` attribute.

 There are three provided reactive namespaces that are assigned by default to the ContextElement class: